ninodafonte/symfony-kickstart-project/automation/ansible/roles/geerlingguy.php/README.md

 If you're using Apache, you can easily get it configured to work with PHP-FPM using the [geerlingguy.apache-php-fpm](https://github.com/geerlingguy/ansible-role-apache-php-fpm) role.

+    php_fpm_state: started
+    php_fpm_enabled_on_boot: true

+Control over the fpm daemon's state; set these to `stopped` and `false` if you want FPM to be installed and configured, but not running (e.g. when installing in a container).

+    php_fpm_handler_state: restarted

+The handler restarts PHP-FPM by default.
+Setting the value to `reloaded` will reload the service, intead of restarting it.

     php_fpm_listen: "127.0.0.1:9000"
     php_fpm_listen_allowed_clients: "127.0.0.1"
     php_fpm_pm_max_children: 50